Hamilton Hotel (Washington, D.C.): Modern Hamilton Hotel

-In 1996, French hotel developer Albert Cohen bought the Hamilton and an adjacent office building.
-The office building was converted into additional rooms and meeting space for the Hamilton Hotel.
-Cohen sold the hotel building to the Massachusetts Mutual Life Insurance Company in 1997.
+The property was sold to Hamilton Associates, Ltd in 1978 and converted at a cost of $5 million to an office building.
+The office building was a financial failure.
+It was sold to Mohamed Hadid in the 1980s, but in the aftermath of the Savings and loan crisis, the $22 million mortgage ended up in the hands of the federal government's Resolution Trust Corporation, which sold the loan to Bernstein Companies in 1993 for $3.4 million.

-In September 2017, Massachusetts Mutual Life sold the hotel building to a new owner, EOS DCH Owner LLC, for $106.5 million.
-The hotel disassociated from the Crowne Plaza brand, and became an independent property.
+In June 1994, French hotel developer Albert Cohen's Home Plaza bought the vacant Hamilton and an adjacent office building.
+He restored them at a cost of $20 million.
+The hotel building was rebuilt with an additional two stories on top.
+The office building was converted into additional rooms and meeting space for the hotel.
+The Hamilton Crowne Plaza opened in June 1996.
+Cohen sold the hotel to the Massachusetts Mutual Life Insurance Company in 1997 for $45 million.

-In June 2019, Hamilton Hotel completed a mult-million dollar renovation project with a new lobby design, a new restaurant, Via Sophia, and a new cocktail bar, Society.
+The hotel was listed on the National Register of Historic Places on April 17, 2013.
+In September 2017, Massachusetts Mutual Life sold the hotel to EOS DCH Owner LLC, for $106.5 million.
+The hotel left the Crowne Plaza brand and became the Hamilton Hotel, an independent property.
+In June 2019, the Hamilton Hotel completed a mult-million dollar renovation project with a new lobby design, a new restaurant, Via Sophia, and a new cocktail bar, Society.

 Location

 The 320-room Hamilton Hotel is located in downtown Washington, D.C., and features a 1920s art deco look.
 It is an AAA 4-diamond luxury hotel.
 The hotel is located five blocks away from the White House and one block from the McPherson Square WMATA metro station.
 It is within walking distance of the Smithsonian Institution museum, the National Mall and the Corcoran Gallery of Art.